The best sales to shop today: Mac Mini, Arlo, Old Navy and more - CNN Underscored

 Refurbished Arlo Pro 2 Security Camera System (starting at $89.99; woot.com)

 Up your home’s security with this one-day deal on a factory reconditioned Arlo Pro 2 Security Camera System from Woot!.
 This highly rated system comes with up to five wire-free cameras that are suitable for both indoor and outdoor use.
-Plus, enjoy smart features like two-way audio, free cloud storage for video recordings, rechargeable batteries and a smart siren built-in.
+Plus, enjoy smart features like two-way audio, free cloud storage for video recordings, rechargeable batteries and a smart siren built in.
 And all of it can be controlled via mobile app.

 Eufy Smart Scale C1 ($18.99, originally $32.99; woot.com)